tomoyanonymous/matsuuratomoyacom-web/content/info/iaf_live.en.md

 Hello.
 I'm Tanikawa Hotaka of Kyushu University Graduate School of design.
-I am making some sound works with the theme of the voice, common understandings, living section, and etc.
+I am making some sound works with the theme of the voice, common understandings, a living section, and etc.

 At this live, I'll show the tape work with only sound and the limited group-improvisation music with 5-lines score and the graphical score.

-In the tape work and the group improvisation, I want to show a border between voice-sound to non-voice-sound, and in the graphical score work, the lack and the interpolation of musical information.
+In the tape work and the group improvisation, I want to show a border between voice-sound to non-voice-sound, and in the graphical score work, the lack and the interpolation of the musical information.

 In the group-improvisation work, if you bring some musical instrument, you can join the works. if so, contact me.

 #### Matsuura Tomoya

 Hello I'm Matsuura Tomoya.
-I'm making some artworks about the "Live" and "Archive" in sound, in particular, with the perspective of "instrument" recently.
+I'm making some artworks about the "Live" and "Archive" in a sound, in particular, with the perspective of "instrument" recently.

-At the wave reflection in hole of the wind instrument, an amplifying circuit in synthesizer and even playing instument, We can see many feedback structures in musical instruments.
+At the wave reflection in an end of the wind instrument, an amplifying circuit in synthesizer and even playing instument, We can see many feedback structures in musical instruments.

-In history, feedbacks are used in various form.
+In history, feedbacks are used in various form when playing.
 In this time, I'll take making feedback structure itself as making an instrument.

-In this live,I'll organaize each of sound pressure, electricity and mathmatical feedback structure into one huge instrument and play it.
+In this live,I'll organaize each of sound pressure, electricity and mathmatical simple-feedback structure into one huge instrument and play it.

 ---